adrianhelvik/reshade/README.md

 Reshade is a decorator that lets you write isolated styles in your React components.

-Simply add the decorator and create a style method and you are good to go!
+Simply add the decorator, create a style method and you are good to go!

 This project depends on shadow DOM.
 You should not use shadow